1 – Introduction

 Revelation 13:13 And he doeth great wonders, so that he maketh fire come down from heaven on the earth in the sight of men.

-John starts off by saying that the False Prophet does great wonders, calling fire down from heaven in the sight of men.
+John starts off by saying that the False Prophet does great wonders, calling fire down from heaven in public – “in the sight of men”.
 This could easily be a “miracle” of modern science.
-There are many ways that we now can “make fire come down from heaven”.
+There are many ways nowadays that we can “make fire come down from heaven”.
 Even a simple fireworks display might fall into this category.
 (But from John’s perspective any such modern invention could only be explained in terms of “miracles” – a supernatural phenomenon.)

 This fire from the sky may be supernatural too – we don’t know – but, whatever the case, the main point here seems to be that these spectacular in-the-sight-of-men miracles don’t really do the job of deceiving the world.
 Perhaps modern people are too skeptical and scientifically minded to be much impressed by any dramatic displays, even supernatural ones.
 We’ve become too rational to believe in such things anymore, too confined to seeing reality in a one-dimensional, naturalistic plane.